MathanRajOlaganathan/Covid-Dash/README.md

 # Covid-Dashboard
-A dashboard to track the  covid cases.
-I have used Travis CI for Continuous Integration and Continuous Deployment (CI/CD) of a SpringBoot application.
+A dashboard to track the  covid cases using Spring Boot and Java11 and I have used Travis CI for Continuous Integration and Continuous Deployment (CI/CD).

 ## Tech Stack